Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are somewhat effective.
-Clue 1, referring to libraries or bookstores, vaguely connects to a movie's source material (books).
-Clue 2, referencing classrooms, is less effective, as movies are rarely made or shown in classrooms.
-They could be improved by leaning into a more tangential connection.
-The clues are related to the answer but could be more ambiguous to other choices.
+The misinformed clues are related to the correct answer (films can be found in libraries, and used in classrooms), but are vague enough to also apply to 'song' (e.g., musical scores can be in libraries) and 'poem' (poems are in classrooms and books).
+They create productive ambiguity.

 ✅ Strengths:
 - Attempt to create ambiguity